The Funniest and Strangest Casino Supersti -tions

 · Knocking on wood before spinning the roulette wheel.

-· Crossing fingers for luck (though in some cultures, crossing legs at a table is believed to “cross out” your good fortune).
+· Crossing fingers for luck (though in some cultures, crossing legs at the gaming table is believed to “cross out” your good fortune).

 · Tapping machines before hitting “spin,” as though the slot will respond to a friendly nudge.

 Some players even refuse to let anyone else touch their chips, believing it takes away their luck.
 Dealers see these quirks every day and often smile knowingly.
-After all, if it makes a player feel lucky, why not?
+After all, some players feel these habits make all the difference when they’re chasing a win.

 Cultural Superstitions from Around the World